yuto1115/tp/docs/UserGuide.md

 **Behaviour:**
 - Since there are no complete matches to any keywords entered, the output message will indicate that there are 0 full matches.
 - Names that partially contain 'jo' will be moved up on the Wanted List.
-- In this example, the output list is
+- In this example, the output list will be:
 >   (1.)
 Joanna Lee <br>
 >   (2.)
 John <br>
 >   (3.)
 John Mayer <br>